kvamsi22/IIITB-Data-Science-Projects/README.md

 # IIITB-Projects
-These are the projects which i worked as part of IIIT Diploma in Data Science
+These are the projects which i worked as part of IIIT Bangalore Diploma in Data Science course